wansiedler/wansiedler.github.io/_pages/devops.md

 social: true # includes social icons at the bottom of the page
 ---

+---

-# Senior Python Backend Engineer
+# Senior DevOps/GitOps/SecOps Engineer

 I am a **Senior Python Backend Engineer** with extensive experience in building high-load, fault-tolerant, and scalable systems.
 My expertise spans the full software lifecycle—from architectural design to deployment and maintenance in production environments.